Early Payment Discounts on Invoices: Small Business Guide

-How to Calculate Early Payment Discounts
+How To Calculate Early Payment Discounts

 Discount = Invoice Amount x Discount Rate